puwun/Adopet/README.md

 ## Media

-### You can find additional media related to UniHub below:
+### You can find additional media related to Adopet below:

 **Screenshots:**